HydroModPy/HydroModPy/hydromodpy/backends/README.md

 - `whitebox_backend.py`
   Defines `WhiteboxBackend`, a `Protocol` that documents the operations expected by HydroModPy runtime code.
-- `whitebox_tools_backend.py`
-  Provides `WhiteboxToolsBackend`, the legacy adapter implemented with `whitebox.WhiteboxTools`, plus the runtime selection helper.
 - `whitebox_workflows_backend.py`
-  Provides `WhiteboxWorkflowsBackend`, the default adapter implemented with `whitebox_workflows.WbEnvironment`.
+  Provides `WhiteboxWorkflowsBackend`, the runtime adapter implemented with `whitebox_workflows.WbEnvironment`.
 - `__init__.py`
   Re-exports the public backend API for callers.

 ## Design notes

-### File-oriented contract
+### Hybrid contract

-The backend methods operate on paths, not on in-memory arrays.
-That matches the way WhiteboxTools is used in HydroModPy pipelines: intermediate rasters and vectors are materialized on disk and then consumed by the next pipeline step.
+The public runtime contract remains file-oriented because HydroModPy still persists canonical rasters and vectors on disk.
+The workflows backend also exposes in-memory helpers so chained geographic operations can avoid redundant read/write cycles between intermediate steps.

 ### Thin adapter on purpose

-Both concrete backends intentionally contain almost no business logic.
-Their job is only to translate HydroModPy method names and keyword arguments to the underlying third-party implementation.
+The backend intentionally contains almost no business logic.
+Its job is to translate HydroModPy method names and keyword arguments to the underlying third-party implementation.

 ### Shared default instance

 `get_whitebox_backend()` caches a single adapter instance per Python process.
 That keeps the default runtime path simple while still allowing explicit dependency injection where needed.

-The selected implementation depends on the optional `kind` argument or on `HYDROMODPY_WHITEBOX_BACKEND`.
+### Workflows-only runtime

+HydroModPy runtime code no longer selects between `whitebox` and `whitebox_workflows`. `get_whitebox_backend()` always resolves to the workflows-backed adapter and rejects the legacy `whitebox` selector.
+The old `WhiteboxToolsBackend` compatibility shim has been removed.

 ## Typical usage